microsoft/virtualnodesOnAzureContainerInstances/Docs/PatchNotes.md

 - Enable VNET override at virtual node level 🛜
   - If `aciSubnetName` provided to `values.yaml` is a full resource ID, it will be used as-is as the default subnet (instead of defaulting to the AKS VNET and looking for the value as a subnet name within it).
 This allows overriding the default behavior for the whole node.
 - Configure Kubelet to auto-rotate certificates ♻️
   - Today, virtual nodes have a node certificate generated for them to access the K8s control plane, which expires in 100 days.
-With this updated configuration, the kubelet will auto-rotate that certficiate when it is in the 10-30% lifetime remaining range.
+With this updated configuration, the kubelet will auto-rotate that certificate when it is in the 10-30% lifetime remaining range.